- Safety and Health Topics

-Guidelines on Assessment and Remediation of Fungi in Indoor Environments (PDF).
-New York City Department of Health and Mental Hygiene, (2008, November).
+- Guidelines on Assessment and Remediation of Fungi in Indoor Environments.
+New York City Department of Health and Mental Hygiene, (November 2008).
 Addresses mold contamination of building components that are chronically moist or water damaged such as, walls, ventilation systems, and support beams.
 It provides information about assessment, inspection, sampling, and controls.

 - Mold.
 The National Institute of Environmental Health Sciences (NIEHS).
 Defines and describes mold spores and strategies for asthma and allergy prevention.